ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

+-  ``ERRATA_X2_2083908``: This applies errata 2083908 workaround to Cortex-X2
+   CPU.
+This needs to be enabled only for revision r2p0 of the CPU, it is fixed in r2p1.

 -  ``ERRATA_X2_2136059``: This applies errata 2136059 workaround to Cortex-X2
    CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

+-  ``ERRATA_X2_2147715``: This applies errata 2147715 workaround to Cortex-X2
+   CPU.
+This needs to be enabled only for revision r2p0 of the CPU, it is fixed in r2p1.

 -  ``ERRATA_X2_2216384``: This applies errata 2216384 workaround to Cortex-X2
    CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

--  ``ERRATA_X2_2147715``: This applies errata 2147715 workaround to Cortex-X2
-   CPU.
-This needs to be enabled only for revision r2p0 of the CPU, it is fixed in r2p1.

 -  ``ERRATA_X2_2267065``: This applies errata 2267065 workaround to Cortex-X2
    CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the